Heading onto the clay ground? Read on

 This is the lightest-recoiling cartridge in the range.
 The 28gr of No. 8 shot is loaded in a 65mm case with a fibre wad.
 Muzzle velocity is subsonic, so it’s suitable for slightly-built people, youngsters or on grounds where there is a noise problem.
 Why is it more expensive than the supersonic load?
 Probably due to the numbers game – the demand for subsonic cartridges is comparatively small.

 Voted Clay Cartridge of the Year 2019 in the Shooting Awards.
 This cartridge is designed specifically for the sporting disciplines.
 It has a 28gr load of shot with five per cent antimony – which gives lead extra hardness.
 Plastic and fibre wads are available and muzzle velocity is 1,400 feet per second.
 Hull designed the cartridge with the help of 2014 World FITASC champion and top coach Ed Solomons.

-This cartridge has received high praise in the Shooting UK forum and it has also been voted Clay Cartridge of the Year.
-With a muzzle velocity of 1,4235 feet per second it is quite fast, but recoil is gentle.
+This cartridge has also been voted Clay Cartridge of the Year in its time.
+It comes in 21-gram and 28-gram and is quite fast, with a muzzle velocity of 1,425 feet per second.
+However recoil is gentle.
 Shot sizes 7.5 and 9 are available.
 Case length is 65mm, with plastic or fibre wads.

 Offers a steel alternative when you are clayshooting.
 The editor of Sporting Gun reviewed it and concluded: “A new cartridge that is pushing the boundaries of ballistics.”